rkaruvath/rkaruvath.github.io/WorkSamples/WritingSample.md

 <p>
   * Response generation depends on many factors such as accuracy of the knowledge articles, model, and prompt configuration.
 Therefore, the generated responses might vary.</p>
 <p>
   * BMC HelixGPT does not use information present in the attached documents of the knowledge articles for generating responses.
-Hence, if the information is present in an attached document of a knowledge article, the generated response does not contain the information.</p>
+Therefore, if the information is present in an attached document of a knowledge article, the generated response does not contain the information.</p>
 </details>